 Other students choose to attend summer programs such as Operation Catapult at Rose-Hulman Institute of Technology or COSMOS (for California residents).
 There are a multitude of summer residential and non-residential programs available for high school students to attend.
 Here is a list of just a select few of the summer STEM programs that are available.

-Obviously for some students, scheduling conflicts such as sports/music training camps, family vacations, summer school, etc will prevent them from taking part in one of the summer activities listed above and that’s okay too!
-Additionally, many students choose to hold summer jobs to save for college, extra spending money, or helping out at home!
-Ultimately , we know that the summer before your senior year is bound to be inundated with appointments taking up your time and all we ask if that you find something that you enjoy and seek it out!
+For many students, scheduling conflicts such as sports/music training camps, family vacations, summer school, etc will prevent them from taking part in one of the summer activities listed above and that’s okay too!
+Additionally, many students choose to hold summer jobs to save for college, earn extra spending money, or help out at home!
+Whatever you spend your summer doing, we hope that you feel like you spent it well: we hope you learn something about yourself, enjoy whatever it is you did, and go into your senior year feeling re-energized.